In this section

 What is the status of my child’s appointment, surgery and procedure?

-How is Children’s screening their staff?
+How is Children’s screening its staff for illness?

 Is the Skywalk Pharmacy still open?